sbreitbart/urban_genetic_divergence/Defense_trait_analyses/README.md

 ### Analysis_ Rmds

-- Analysis_defense.Rmd,
-- Analysis_herbivores_2020.Rmd, and
+- Analysis_defense.Rmd and
 - Analysis_herbivores_2021.Rmd

 contain scripts used to analyze models generated in

--Model_diagnostics_Defense.Rmd and
+- Model_diagnostics_Defense.Rmd and
--Model_diagnostics_herbivores.Rmd.
+- Model_diagnostics_herbivores.Rmd.

-Analysis_cardenolides.Rmd does not import models from a different Rmd and instead contains that code since it's relatively brief.
+Analysis_cardenolides.Rmd and Analysis_herbivores_2020.Rmd do not import models from different Rmds and instead contain that code.

 ### Figures_ Rmds